PunGy/reroi/README.md

 How does the `Fluid` implements it?
 As natural to general-purpose language like JavaScript as it can be.

 It does treats reactive values as Algebraic Data Types, means there is a type `Reactive<A>`, which splits to `ReactiveValue<A> | ReactiveDerivation<A>`.
+In further text the meaning of *reactive entity* would refer to `Reactive<A>`.
+Otherwise some clarification would be applied, rather it `derive` or a `value`.

 So, in order to replicate the reactive system from an example, we need to write this code: